maxxsaid/NFT-frontend/README.md

-#### NFT App
+#### Brag

 ## Summary

+A NFT wishlist.
 This application provides the user a storage of all the NFTs.
-User gets to sign in, add NFTs in their own collection, access each individual NFT and read about it more indepth or delete it.
-The main home page will have a carousel of random NFTs.
-User will also be able to browse to see other NFTs.
-The goal is to make an "instagram" for NFTs.
+User gets to add any NFT they want from other websites by proving the address and a token of that NFT.
+By clicking on an added NFT, user can edit and delete the NFT.
+Home page has a log in and a sign up button that takes the user to those pages.
+Home page also has a carousel of NFTs.

 # Roles

-- Backend - John,Rashad,Ray
+- Backend - John,Rashad
 - Frontend - Max,Rashad
 - Frontend Repo Owner - Max
 - Backend Repo Owner - John